 |Kerberos constrained delegation||resource-based||resource-based & account-based|

 |Custom OU structure||✓||✓|

 Azure AD Domain Services domains are managed by Microsoft.
 You do not have to worry about patching, updates, monitoring, backups, and ensuring availability of your domain.
 These management tasks are offered as a service by Microsoft Azure for your managed domains.

-The managed domain is securely locked down as per Microsoft’s security best practices for AD deployments.
-These best practices stem from the AD product team's decades of experience engineering and supporting AD deployments.
+The managed domain is securely locked down as per Microsoft’s security recommendations for AD deployments.
+These recommendations stem from the AD product team's decades of experience engineering and supporting AD deployments.
 For do-it-yourself deployments, you need to take specific deployment steps to lock down/secure your deployment.

 An Azure AD Domain Services managed domain includes managed DNS services.
 Members of the 'AAD DC Administrators' group can manage DNS on the managed domain.
 Members of this group are given full DNS Administration privileges for the managed domain.
 DNS management can be performed using the 'DNS Administration console' included in the Remote Server Administration Tools (RSAT) package.
 More information